- Getting Started

 By default, we might use CDNs to link to the images.
 In this situation the image might be cached on the CDN (we use CloudFront which is run by Amazon).
 But again, nobody can access the image unless they have the encrypted identifier.
 We can disable the CDN on request.

-The use of the CDN and publicly accessible image URLs are meant to protect us from DDoS attacks.
+The use of the CDN and publicly accessible image URLs are meant to protect us from Denial of Service attacks.
 However, we understand that some enterprise customers might want to restrict access to images further, perhaps for legal reasons, or just to reduce the chance of a leak by someone who has access to your account.

 For enterprise customers, if you wish, we can ensure that images are only accessible to users who are logged in.
 In this setup, if somebody has access to the URL, they would not be able to access the image.
 We would not use a CDN if you choose to go this route (since using a CDN would prevent us from doing access checks).